tahangz/transformer-chatbot/README.md

 # Transformer Chatbot 🤖

-A simple chatbot built using the vanilla Transformer architecture (Vaswani et al., 2017).
-It uses the encoder-decoder attention mechanism to learn basic conversational patterns from paired text data.

-## Features
-- Encoder-Decoder Transformer (vanilla version)
-- Positional Encoding
-- Trained on basic dialogue pairs
-- Inference with greedy decoding
+This project implements a basic chatbot using the original Transformer architecture introduced by Google in the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).

+> 🧠 This work is inspired by Google's groundbreaking research on attention mechanisms and sequence modeling.

 ## 🔧 Model Overview
 The Transformer uses:
 - Multi-head self-attention
-- Positional encodings to retain word order
+- Positional encoding to preserve word order
-- Feed-forward layers and residual connections
+- Encoder-decoder blocks with residual connections

 ### Key Parameters
-- `d_model`: Embedding size (512)
+- `d_model`: Embedding size
-- `n_heads`: Number of attention heads (8)
+- `n_heads`: Number of attention heads
-- `num_layers`: Layers in encoder/decoder (4)
+- `num_layers`: Number of encoder/decoder layers
-- `dropout`: Regularization to prevent overfitting
+- `dropout`: Dropout rate for regularization

 ## 🧪 Pipeline
 1. **Preprocessing** – Tokenize and pad sentence pairs
 2. **Training** – Minimize cross-entropy between predicted and target tokens
-3. **Inference** – Generate replies token-by-token using greedy decoding
+3. **Inference** – Generate replies using greedy decoding

 ## 🛠 Requirements
 - Python 3.8+